luke-beep/whoami/README.md

 #### **Operating Systems** 💻

-> Proficient in operating systems like Debian, Windows 11, and macOS, understanding their architecture and capabilities.
+> Proficient in operating systems bases (kernel buildups) like Linux, Windows NT, BSD and Mach, understanding their architecture and capabilities.

 #### **Computer Architecture** 🏛️